Mo-AH/surveillance_robot2/README.md

 ## Environment ##

-In this assignment, we are considering an indoor environment made of 4 rooms and 3 corridors, shown in the figure.
+In this assignment, we have a `world` file with an indoor environment consisting of four rooms and three corridors, as illustrated in the accompanying figure.
+The robot begins in an additional room connected to corridor `E`, where it finds seven `ArucoMarkers` that contain information about the map.
+The assignment's environment has been slightly altered, with the boxes on which the markers are located being painted white.
+This change was made because the marker detection was not performing well due to low contrast when the boxes were black.
-The robot starts in an additional room attached to the corridor `E`, where there are 7 `ArucoMarkers` embedding the map informations.
+It's worth noting that the software has the ability to adapt to other environments as long as it starts from a location that contains information about the rooms coordinates/connections.

 ![indoor_map](https://user-images.githubusercontent.com/91679281/213928100-e7ce9ddc-b498-4271-a2cb-17d845c98af9.jpg)